-This blog relates to the Scrum Guide, which is still, as of early 2016, the 2013 version.
+This blog relates to the Scrum Guide.
 Its purpose is to complete the official guide with the essential know-how and to explain some practical steps to start Scruming in an efficient way.
 To make clear what is from the Scrum guide and what is my addition, I’ve written in different colors.
 I have not changed anything to the parts belonging to the official guide.
 Let’s call the result an “Enhanced Scrum Guide”.

 Jeff Sutherland said that Ken Schwaber (together the co-creators of Scrum) convinced him to not include tools in the framework, to keep it lightweight.
 Tools evolve; with continuous improvement new practices replace older ones, or improve them.
 There is no best practices in agile, as your situation and context will define which ones you will use, and how.
 That makes agile in general and the Scrum framework in particular more difficult to master than traditional, bigger prescriptive methodologies, as you can’t just learn and apply from the book: agile requires you to think, try, check and adapt.
 And that cycle concerns both the products you develop and the way you develop them.